COVID-19 cases rising in Georgia, Kemp urges vigilance for Thanksgiving

 Kemp and other state officials are hoping to stave off an even steeper spike during the holidays, when the temptation for more Georgians to abandon distancing precautions may be high after eight months of isolation away from loved ones.

-The governor asked people to consider holding virtual or outdoor gatherings and to tightly limit group sizes for the Thanksgiving feast.
+The governor asked people to consider holding virtual or outdoor gatherings and to tightly limit group sizes in Georgia homes for the Thanksgiving feast.

 “I know that people are frustrated and ready to return to normal,” Kemp said at a news conference Tuesday.
 “But we cannot grow weary.
 We have to keep our foot on the gas in this fight.”